Doojin83/orbit_lab/pages/about.md

 ---
-title: "Research"
+title: "About"
-nav_order: 3
+nav_order: 2
 ---

-## Research Areas

-- High-efficiency DC-DC Converters
-- Low-Dropout Regulators (LDOs)
+## About ORBIT LAB

+ORBIT (One-chip Realization of Boundless Integrated Technology) LAB
+is led by Prof. Doojin Jang at Cheongju University.

+We focus on:

+- Power Management ICs (DC-DC, LDO)
-- Analog Circuits for Biomedical Applications
+- Biomedical Analog Circuits
-- Circuit Reliability and Variability Compensation
+- Reliable, Robust Analog Design